1978 Tabas earthquake: Damage

 The earthquake destroyed or severely damaged around 90 villages, with a further 50 villages suffering some damage.
 The town of Tabas was completely destroyed.
 The city of Ferdows was also badly affected, with 80% of its buildings destroyed.

 More than 15,000 housing units and 30 qanats (water supply systems) were destroyed, although water reservoirs were unaffected.
 The degree of damage to buildings was exacerbated by the predominant construction style using adobe walls with heavy roofs.
 Even newer buildings that had steel beam roofs still used adobe walls.
 The weakness of the sun-dried mud bricks caused most of this type of building to collapse, particularly where they were sited on alluvium.
 A few more modern buildings, such as several schools and a hospital were less badly affected than those of traditional construction.

 The earthquake triggered many landslides and rockfalls on the steeper slopes in the epicentral area.
 The flow of water in springs and qanats was disrupted and small mud volcanoes were observed on the Tabas playa.

 Manuel Berberian reported that over 20,000 people were killed, with 85% fatalities in Tabas itself (11,000 people).
 Some later reports give up to 26,000 deaths.
 The earthquake was the third-deadliest natural disaster in Iran in the last hundred years.

 Aftermath

 Immediately after the earthquake, rescue efforts were hindered by the failure of the local power station and a lunar eclipse two hours after the earthquake mainshock.
 In response to the disaster, the Iranian Army dispatched four medical teams, 700 soldiers and many other rescue workers to the affected area.
 Damage to the qanat system meant that water had to be transported to Tabas from Mashan, 9 hours drive away.

-Poor government response in the aftermath of this earthquake was a contributing factor in the Iranian revolution.
+Poor government response in the aftermath of this earthquake was a contributing factor in the Iranian revolution that was taking place at that time.